hasura/graphql-engine/docs/graphql/manual/auth/authentication/unauthenticated-access.rst

 It is a common requirement to have requests which are accessible to all users without the need for any authentication (logging in).
 For example, to display a public feed of events.

-Once you have configured authentication, by default Hasura GraphQL engine will reject any unauthenticated request it receives.
+Once you have configured an :ref:`admin secret <securing_graphql_endpoint>`, by default Hasura GraphQL engine will reject any unauthenticated request it receives.

 You can configure Hasura GraphQL engine to allow access to unauthenticated users by defining a specific role